kdaily/aws-cli/proposals/pr-contrib-guide.md

 ## Background and Motivation

-The AWS CLI GitHub repository is where users can open issues for bug reports, feature requests, and guidance questions.
+The AWS CLI GitHub repository is where any user can open issues for bug reports, feature requests, and guidance questions.
 GitHub issues are triaged on a regular basis to determine that they are correctly categorized and express a real and relevant problem or request.
 An answer is provided to the requesting user as soon as possible to acknowledge or resolve the issue.
-If a pull request accompanies the issue, it is triaged and marked for review.
-Feature requests are reviewed for general suitability and uniqueness, but are not actively commented on by maintainers to move the feature forward to an implementation.
+Feature requests are reviewed for general suitability and uniqueness, but are not actively commented on by maintainers to move the feature forward to an implementation unless they are specifically singled out for further review or backlog grooming.

 Users can also open pull requests to propose changes to the code base.
 Pull requests are triaged to determine the code owner and the change proposes something sensible.
+If a pull request accompanies an issue, it is generally triaged as well and marked for review.
 On occasion, a cursory review is performed to determine that enough detail has been provided to understand the request.
 The repository automatically runs the functional and unit test suites, and automated feedback is given to the contributor on the testing status (pass or fail).
 However, after the cursory and automated review, minimal interaction with the contributor occurs.
 Changes to code or functionality are not generally reviewed in depth, and an acceptance decision or detailed comments on next steps are not provided.
 The exception to this are for documentation changes or typographical errors.
 These changes are frequently reviewed, accepted, and merged in conjunction with the AWS documentation writers and the maintainers.

 Pull requests are used as data in conjunction with issues to identify feature requests that should be prioritized by the maintainers, but the proposed code